Relintai/pandemonium_engine_docs/tutorials/best_practices/scenes_versus_scripts.rst

 makes a call to the scripting API which leads to many "lookups" on the back-end to find the logic to execute.

-Scenes help to avoid this performance issue. :ref:`PackedScene
+Scenes help to avoid this performance issue. `PackedScene
 <class_PackedScene>`, the base type that scenes inherit from, defines resources
 that use serialized data to create objects.
 The engine can process scenes in batches on the back-end and provide much better performance than scripts.